Generac PWRcell expert review: What makes it the most exciting new battery on the market?

 Unlike other home solar batteries, Generac PWRcell is not just a battery box that hangs on your wall.
 Instead, it is an integrated system of components that can work together to make the energy storage system more effective and efficient.
-Generac makes every piece of equipment for a home solar system, except for the solar panels and racking.
+Generac makes every piece of equipment for a home solar system, except for the solar panels, wires, and racking.

 Here’s how they all fit together:

 The components of a full Generac PWRcell system.
 Image source: Generac